 Leaves of absence for medical reasons require appropriate documentation.
-To return from a leave taken for medical reasons, a student must submit follow-up documentation indicating that the student is able to continue study, at which point a decision will be made as to the student's eligibility to return.
+To return from a leave taken for medical reasons, a student must submit follow-up documentation indicating that the student is able to resume study.
+Upon receipt of this documentation, the Office of Student Support will make a decision as to the student's eligibility to return.
+Until the student receives clearance to return, a hold will be placed on registration.
 If unable to return to study as planned at the end of a leave of absence, a student must contact their program advisor immediately to request an extension of the leave or arrange to withdraw from the program.